MicrosoftDocs/power-automate-docs/articles/minit/case-categorization.md

 ---
-title: Case categorization (preview)
+title: Case categorization
-description: Learn how to categorize cases in the Minit desktop application for Microsoft Power Automate process advisor.
+description: Learn how to categorize cases in the Power Automate Process Mining desktop app for Power Automate.
 author: maslejka
 contributors:
   - maslejka